NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 ``-d DIFF, --diff DIFF``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If this argument is provided, NPB generates Diff files for the archive increment files.
-NPB's Diff files are HTML files or plain text snippets that record differences in between two files highlighting differences similar to the output of a GUI diff tool such as TKDIFF.
+If this argument is used, NPB generates Diff files for the archive's release files.
+NPB's Diff files are HTML files or plain text snippets that record differences in between two files, highlighting differences similar to the output of a GUI diff tool such as ``TKDIFF``.
 These files are useful to check and validate the archive increment.
-More information on how these files are generated are available at :ref:`source/44_npb_implementation:NPB Diff Files`.
+More information on how these files are generated is available at :ref:`source/44_npb_implementation:NPB Diff Files`.

-The options for this argument determines the destination of these diff files.
+The options for this argument determine the destination of these diff files.

-   * ``files``: Diff files are HTML files that are written in the ``working_directory``, each diff'ed file is provided as a separate file.
+   * ``files``: Diff files are HTML files that are written in the ``working_directory``; each diff'ed file is provided as a separate file.

    * ``log``: Diff plan text snippets are provided in the NPB log.
 This argument